 .
 He took his first photographs when he traveled to Africa in 1931, and he continued with this medium upon returning to Europe.
 Cartier-Bresson's photographs were published the following year in Arts et Metiers Graphiques

 The subsequent years brought the photographer's exhibitions to Spain, Mexico, and the United States.
-While in New York, he studied the art of motion pictures and later assisted the director Jean Renoir
+While in New York, he studied the art of motion pictures, and later assisted the director Jean Renoir

 with Partie de Campagne

-.
-His travels and subjects sometimes brought unwanted attention, such as when he was incarcerated in Nazi Germany in 1940 while serving in the French army.
-Escaping on his third attempt, he later covered the liberation of France and filmed a documentary on war reparations.
-Many in the United States believed him to have perished in the war, so Cartier-Bresson traveled to New York in 1946 to open an exhibition at the Museum of Modern Art.
-The following year, he established Magnum Photos, a photographer-owned cooperative-with Robert Capa
+, a short film considered exemplary of Impressionist cinema.
+In 1937, Cartier-Bresson directed a documentary on healthcare in Spain, and photographed the coronation of Great Britain's George VI.
+His travels and subjects sometimes brought unwanted attention, such as when he was incarcerated in Nazi Germany in 1940, while serving in the French army.
+Escaping on his third attempt, he later covered the liberation of France, and filmed a documentary on war reparations.
+Many in the United States believed him to have perished in the war, so Cartier-Bresson traveled to New York in 1946 to open an exhibition at The Museum of Modern Art.
+The following year, he established Magnum Photos, a photographer-owned cooperative, with Robert Capa

-(Hungarian, 1913–1954), David Seymour
+, David Seymour

-(Polish, 1911–1956), William Vandivert

 , William Vandivert

 , and George Rodger

 The following years found the photographer in the Far East, covering the death of Ghandi, the rise of Communist China, and the Indonesian independence movement.
 Cartier-Bresson spent most of the 1950s back in Europe publishing books of his photographic essays.
-The next decade, however, provided many more travel opportunities, including visits to Fidel Castro''s Cuba, Japan, and the United States.
+The next decade, however, provided many more travel opportunities, including visits to Fidel Castro's Cuba, Japan, and the United States.
 While in America, he directed two documentaries for CBS News.